Saturday, December 31, 2005

 After reading his post, I found myself asking a similar question.

 "Lord, who sinned?
-Me, or my parents, that Robert gets my U2 tickets and passes?"
+Me, or my parents, that Robert gets my U2 tickets and passes?"and,

 Tuesday, October 25, 2005